ranjiiiittt/surya-solar-solutions/README.md

 "build": "npx @cloudflare/next-on-pages@latest build",

-Cloudflare Dashboard → Pages → Create a project → Connect to Git → pick your repo.
+Compute(Workers) on Sidebar and Workers and Pages Cloudflare Dashboard → Pages → Import from GitHub → Connect to Git → pick your repo.